-Idaho Falls Greenbelt Loop is a 5.3 mile heavily trafficked loop trail located near Idaho Falls, ID that features a waterfall.
+Idaho Falls Greenbelt Loop is a 5.3 mile heavily trafficked loop trail located near Idaho Falls, Idaho that features a waterfall.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Good walk lots of people.
 Beautiful waterfall you get to walk around and see.

 We love to spend evenings on the Greenbelt just wandering around.